 Koneswaram Temple, also known as Thirukkoneswaram Kovil (Tamil: திருகோணமலை கோணேச்சரம் கோயில்; Sinhala: ත්රිකුණාමලය කෝනේෂ්වරම් කෝවිල), is a famous Hindu Kovil/temple in Trincomalee, Sri Lanka.
 The temple has been built on the top of a rock situated on the brink of the sea and can be reached through the main entrance of Fort Fredrick.
-Koneswaram is traditionally considered as one of the ancient Saiva shrines in Sri Lanka.
+Koneswaram is traditionally considered one of the ancient Saiva shrines in the country.

 History

-The origin of the Koneswaram temple is obscure (Gunasingam, 1975).
-However, its history can be combined with the nearby Trincomalee harbour, one of the ancient seaports in the country.
+The origin of the Koneswaram temple is obscure (Dharmadasa, 1976; Gunasingam, 1975).
+However, its history can be composed with the help of the nearby Trincomalee Harbour, one of the ancient seaports in the country.
 Trincomalee was a well-known harbour in the region and Koneswaram may have been built on this seaport to fulfil the religious needs of the Hindus of the area as well as the merchants who landed at the port.
-The Indian Hindu text Vayu Purana (this ancient work is generally assigned to the first half of the 1st-millennium A.D.) mentions about a temple of Siva named Gokarneswaram located on the eastern coast of an island (Gunasingam, 1975).
+The Indian Hindu text Vayu Purana (this ancient work is generally assigned to the first half of the 1st millennium A.D.) mentions about a temple of Siva named Gokarneswaram located on the eastern coast of an island (Gunasingam, 1975).

-Daksina Kailasa Manmiam, a section of the Sanskrit Skanda Purana (about 8th century A.D.) mentions that from very ancient times nine sacred shrines were famous for the Hindus.
+Daksina Kailasa Manmiam, a section of the Indian Sanskrit Skanda Purana (about 8th century A.D.) mentions that from very ancient times nine sacred shrines were famous for the Hindus.
 Among them, two were in Sri Lanka namely Koneswaram and Tiruketheeswaram (Navaratnam, 1998).
+However, the first credible reference to the Koneswaram temple is found in the 11th century A.D.
+South Indian Cola inscription that was discovered at a locality in Nilaveli near Trincomalee (De Silva, 2006).

 A slab inscription known as the Nilaveli record was found within the premises of Pillayar temple in Nilaveli, a small town located 14 km northwest of Trincomalee town (Gunasingam, 1975).
 This record contains 14 lines of writing indited in an admixture of Grantha and Tamil characters and has been dated to the early 11 century A.D.; the beginning of the Cola rule in Sri Lanka (Gunasingam, 1975).
 According to Gunasingam, the palaeography of this inscription very closely resembles that of the periods of Rajaraja I (c.
 985-1014 A.D.) and Rajendra I [(c.
 1014-1044 A.D.)
 Gunasingam, 1975].

-This inscription records about a donation of two hundred and fifty Veli of irrigated and unirrigated lands to a temple named Maccakesvaram at Tirukonamalai (present Trincomalee) to meet its daily expenses (Gunasingam, 1975).
-The Maccakesvarama temple, referred to in the inscription, is said to be the present Koneswaram temple (Gunasingam, 1975).
+This inscription records a donation of two hundred and fifty Veli of irrigated and unirrigated lands to a temple named Maccakesvaram at Tirukonamalai (present Trincomalee) to meet its daily expenses (Gunasingam, 1975).
+The Maccakesvarama temple (Visnu ?), referred to in the inscription, is said to be the present Koneswaram temple (De Silva, 2006; Gunasingam, 1975).

 Besides the Nilaweli inscription, another reference to the Koneswaram is found in the Manankeni inscription of Cola Illankesvaradeva, the representative of Sri Lanka of Cola King Rajendra I (Gunasingam, 1975).